-Ahjola Settlement is a non-profit association that organises guided activities and possibilities for learning and recreation for people of all ages in the Tampere area.
-Our main fields are adult education, child and youth work.
+Ahjola Settlement is a non-profit association that organizes guided activities and possibilities for learning and recreation for people of all ages in the Tampere area.
+Our main fields are adult education and child and youth work.

-- Ahjola adult education centre organises about 1350 courses annually for about 18 000 participants.
+- Ahjola Adult Education Centre organizes about 1300 courses annually for about 17 000 participants.
 The number of course hours in a year is about 32 500.
 You can find our Finnish courses here.

 - The hobby clubs for adults are led by volunteers and have about 150 participants in a year.